AnselmC/le-gpt.el/README.md

 - **Region Transformation**: Select a region you want GPT to transform.
 Use `M-x le-gpt-transform-region` to transform the selected region using GPT.
 See [usage](#region-transformation) for more details.

-- **Context**: Select files from your project and buffers that GPT should use as context.
+- **Context with Caching**: Select files from your project and buffers that GPT should use as context.
 You can select per-command context by running the above commands with a prefix argument (`C-u`).
 Context is used by chat, completion, and region transforms.
 See [usage](#context) for more details.

 ### Mandatory GIFs